 Uses for Precision Settings

-- Decrease the Precision level of algorithm if WalkMe cannot find your select element
+- Decrease the Precision level of the algorithm if WalkMe cannot find your selected Element

-- Ignore the position of a button that might move on the screen depending on the size of your browser window
+- Ignore the position of a button that might move on the screen when the size of your browser window changes

 How It Works

-Test an element’s grade by visiting the page on which your WalkMe Item should appear and open the Precision Settings.
-WalkMe analyzes the current page in the browser and gives the element a grade.
-If it does not see the element on this page, you will receive message “The element is not available on this page.”
+Test an Element’s Grade by visiting the page on which your WalkMe Item should appear and open the precision settings.
+WalkMe analyzes the current page in the browser and gives the Element a Grade.
+If it does not see the Element on this page, you will receive the following message: “The Element is not available on this page.”

 Understanding Element Grades

-The Element Grade scale is out of five, where five green bars is the highest score possible.
+The Element Grade scale is from one through five, where five green bars is the highest score possible.

-Generally, we regard three (3) bars or higher as a good score.
-Elements that less than three (3) bars may still be identified consistently by WalkMe, but it’s recommended that you properly test these WalkMe Items to ensure that they do find your desired element.
-When using jQuery Selectors Precision does not display an Element Grade because it uses your selector to identify the element.
+Generally, we regard three bars or higher as a good score.
+Elements with less than three bars may still be identified consistently by WalkMe, but it’s recommended that you thoroughly test these WalkMe Items.
+When using jQuery selectors, precision does not display an Element Grade, because it uses your selector to identify the Element.
 Learn more about jQuery Selectors.

 Re-Selecting Your Element

-When you initially select your element, you have the options to modify your selection to try and improve the element grade.
-You can choose to either expand your selection, narrow your selection or simply reselect the element entirely.
+When you initially select your Element, you can modify your selection to improve the Element Grade.
+You can either expand your selection, narrow your selection or simply re-select the Element entirely.

-Fine-tune the WalkMe algorithm to make sure it identifies your element correctly if necessary in the Precision tab in the Options Menu for steps, Launchers, and SmartTips.
-Precision can be altered by identifying by type of element, bypassing a selected characteristic, or by a modifying the general Precision Level.
+Fine-tune the WalkMe algorithm to ensure it identifies your Element correctly if necessary in the Precision tab in the Options menu for steps, Launchers, and SmartTips.
+Precision can be altered by identifying by type of Element, bypassing a selected characteristic, or by modifying the general precision level.